Hegberg/battle-snake-python/README.md

 # Python Battle Snake

-A Custom battle snake using python using a starter python snake as the base snake.
+A Custom battle snake built with python using a starter python snake as the base snake.

 ## Base Snake Readme Below